alan-turing-institute/AutisticaCitizenScience/project-communications/academic-updates/researchfish-updates-2021.md

 **Material Type**	Improvements to research infrastructure **Material Name**	Collaborative, participatory, open citizen science **Description**	Designing a research methodology which supports autistic people to participate in an empowered way in open research to co-create a citizen science platform.
-This has required using a broad diversity of tools and protocols for research including tools such as GitHub, google forms, newsletters, individual Zoom sessions, co-wowking sessions, co-authoring, focus group consultations, and workshops.
+This has required using a broad diversity of tools and protocols for research including tools such as GitHub, google forms, newsletters, individual Zoom sessions, co-working sessions, co-authoring, focus group consultations, and workshops.
 It is a method of continuous experimentation and improvement.
 The method is described in our repositories.
 **Provided to Others**	Yes
 **Year First Provided**	2019